Rade Bogdanović: Post-playing

-Match-fixing and pay-to-play claims
+Corruption claims

+Since retiring from playing football, Bogdanović made a number of public allegations about various past instances of corruption he claims to have witnessed during his career as a professional footballer.

+1998 Atlético Madrid match-fixing

-In April 2011, in an interview for Belgrade daily newspaper Sport, Bogdanović caused controversy by alleging that Atletico's last match of the 1997–98 La Liga season on 15 May 1998 away at Racing Santander was fixed by Atletico president Jesus Gil "because Atletico needed three points to ensure a UEFA Cup spot for the following season".
+In a April 2011 interview for the Belgrade-based daily newspaper Sport, Bogdanović caused retroactive controversy by alleging that Atlético Madrid's last match of the 1997–98 La Liga season on 15 May 1998 away at Racing Santander was fixed by Atlético president Jesús Gil "because Atlético needed three points to ensure a UEFA Cup spot for the following season".
 Bogdanović stated: "Gil walked into the dressing room before the match and said that each player has to set aside DM25,000 out of the DM150,000 bonus in order for the win to be bought".

 The match ended 0–1 for the Madrid visitors.

+FR Yugoslavia national team 1998 FIFA World Cup pay-to-play scheme

-Without naming specific names, in various print interviews throughout mid-to-late 2010s (some 20 years after the alleged event), retired footballer Bogdanović has made claims about having been offered a spot on the Yugoslavia 1998 FIFA World Cup roster in exchange for paying DM50,000 as part of an alleged pay to play scheme: "After my [summer 1997] Atlético transfer, which I had completed without an agent, I got a call from a well-known Yugoslav coach who had gotten my number through [Atlético head coach] Radomir Antić.
+Without naming specific individuals, in various print interviews throughout mid-to-late 2010s (some 20 years after the alleged event), retired footballer Bogdanović has made claims about having been offered a spot on the Yugoslavia 1998 FIFA World Cup roster in exchange for paying DM50,000 as part of an alleged pay to play scheme: "After my [summer 1997] Atlético transfer, which I had completed without an agent, I got a call from a well-known Yugoslav coach who had gotten my number through [Atlético head coach] Radomir Antić.
 This person was most curious as to why I don't handle my business through an agent, basically telling me 'congrats on going from Japan to Atlético and your good run of form, son, but this is not how these things are done: why don't you look into getting yourself an agent and then you can be with us [at the national team]'.
 Then, ten months later, in April 1998, I got approached by a Yugoslav sports journalist who explained to me that his son is a schoolmate of [Yugoslav FA general-secretary] Bato Bulatović's son.
 We met up at a restaurant in Skadarlija where this journalist told me he can absolutely guarantee a spot on the upcoming Yugoslavia [1998] World Cup roster for me if I agree to pay DM50,000 before proceeding to name-drop all the players he had already gotten into the national team as well as the players who would supposedly be on the upcoming World Cup roster through him.
 I refused the offer, but, sure enough, then I saw that the individuals he mentioned did later end up playing for the national team [at the World Cup].
 One of the [Yugoslav] players taken to that World Cup hadn't even played for the national team before then."